atyvaert/ML--predicting-hotel-prices/README.md

 1.2.1 FORWARD STEPWISE SELECTION
 This method is a selection method that adds features once at a time starting with the most significant feature.
-By using an evaluation metric the optimal number of features can be identified.
+By using an evaluation metric it can identified how much parameters the optimal model has.
 In our case this is 95 parameters.
 A model is fitted using these parameters.
 This resulted in a RMSE of 30.71786.

 1.2.2 BACKWARD STEPWISE SELECTION
 Backward stepwise selection is similar to forward stepwise selection, but with the opposite approach.
 It starts with a model with all features and removes one feature at a time, starting with the least significant.
-By using an evaluation metric it can be identified how many features the optimal model has.
-In our case this is again 95 parameters.
+By using an evaluation metric it can be identified how much parameters the optimal model has.
+In our case this is 95 parameters.
 A model can be fitted using these parameters.
 This model resulted in a RMSE of 30.71776.

 1.2.3 SEQUENTIAL REPLACEMENT SELECTION